 Programs : Brochure

-at the Glasgow School of Art with the Studio Art Study Abroad Programme (SASAP).
+Glasgow School of Art with the Studio Art Study Abroad Programme (SASAP).
 These courses are flexible so that students at advanced levels may participate.
 Students are not required to submit a portfolio.
 Further details are available in the GSA Brochure

 Students also have the opportunity to study Piping with the National Piping Centre.
 Details can be found in the Piping Centre Course Descriptor